protolambda/go-libp2p-gossip-berlin/README.md

 # EthBerlinZwei: Profiling Libp2p Gossipsub, Golang version

+Hackathon submission by @protolambda, learning libp2p with a non-networking background.

 ## The bounty problem

 > Find and fix bottlenecks and performance hotspots in the Go implementation of gossipsub.